Archov/CbxTools/README.md

 CBXTools includes several built-in presets optimized for different types of content:

 - `default`: Balanced settings for most comic types
-- `comic`: Optimized for comic books with text and line art
+- `comic`: Optimized for comic books with line art and text
-- `photo`: Better quality for photorealistic images
+- `photo`: Higher quality for photographic images
 - `maximum_compression`: Maximum compression (lower quality)
-- `maximum_quality`: Highest quality with lossless compression
+- `maximum_quality`: Highest quality with optional lossless compression
-- `phone_friendly`: Sized for mobile devices
-- `manga`: Optimized for manga content
+- `manga`: Optimized for manga content with aggressive greyscale detection
-- `e_ink`: Optimized for e-ink readers with enhanced contrast
-- `fast_conversion`: Fastest processing with acceptable quality
-- `tiny`: Maximum compression with size limits

 You can view available presets with: